-Third seed Tsitsipas eases into fourth round
+Medvedev suffers shock straight-set loss to Korda

 Sinner, seeded 15th, came through 4-6 4-6 6-1 6-2 6-0 against Hungary's Fucsovics.

-It is the first time in Sinner's career that he has come back from two sets down to win at a Grand Slam.
+It is the first time in his career that he has come back from two sets down to win at a Grand Slam.

-Last year's finalist Daniil Medvedev and sixth seed Felix Auger-Aliassime are in action later on Friday.
+Sixth seed Felix Auger-Aliassime beat Francisco Cerundolo 6-1 3-6 6-1 6-4 to set up a meeting with rising Czech star Jiri Lehecka, who beat Britain's Cameron Norrie.

+After his win, Auger-Aliassime addressed a 'Netflix curse', which is supposedly causing players who featured in the recently released series Break Point to bow out of the Australian Open early.

 - Do 'clone' perfumes pass the sniff test?
 Sliced Bread investigates whether it's worth spending more on a scent